-Certain professionals are at a higher risk for developing PTSD and other disorders.
-Traumatic events, such as sexual assault, combat, or accidents, are common causes of PTSD.
-There are a number of professions that directly experiencing such events often, if not daily.
+Post Traumatic Stress Disorder (PTSD) is a psychological disorder that often develops after experiencing or witnessing a traumatic event.
+It is a disorder most commonly associated with the military.
+However, that is not the only occupation that possesses a high risk of PTSD development.
+Certain workers are at a higher risk for developing PTSD and other related mental health disorders, based on their professions.
+Traumatic events, such as sexual assault, combat, or accidents are all common causes of PTSD.
+There are a number of professions that directly experience theses events often, if not daily.

 Firefighters deal with more than fires.
 They are the first responders to vehicle accidents and natural disasters in most countries.
 It is an extremely hazardous profession.
 Firefighters experience stress daily, from situations that threaten their own safety to having to aid in catastrophes.
 The rate of PTSD in firefighters is estimated to be as high as 20%.

-EMS and ambulance workers are routinely exposed to high stress situations many that are literally life and death situations.
+EMS and ambulance workers are routinely exposed to high stress situations that are literally life and death situations.
 This profession has a high rate of PTSD, as high as 20%.
 When pre-employment screening and easy access to mental health services are provided the rate goes down significantly.

-First responders are the rescue workers, medical workers, and volunteers that are the first to arrive and aid after a disaster as struck.
+First responders are the rescue workers, medical workers, and volunteers that are the first to arrive and aid after a disaster has struck.
 This could either be a natural disaster such as a wildfire or hurricane, or even a terrorist attack such as a school shooting or bombing.
 These individuals witness these traumatic events and the aftermath first hand.
 The prevalence of PTSD among this profession is between 15-30%.